BradMyrick/TheDarwins/README.md

 #### Private Minting

-- Use the `privateMint` function to mint NFTs that you own outside of this contract.
+- Use the `privateMint` function to mint for NFTs that you own of the `WHITE_LISTED_CONTRACT`.
 - Make sure you are the owner of all tokens you intend to mint privately.
+- Tokens can only be used for claiming once.

 #### Other Functions